Will my style still come through in my edited piece?

 How can I assess the level of editing I need?

-Poignant Pen offers three levels of editing (descriptions of these can be found under Calculate Your Cost): developmental/intensive editing, intermediate copyediting, and basic proofreading.
+Poignant Pen offers three levels of editing: developmental/intensive editing, intermediate copyediting, and basic proofreading (descriptions of these can be found under Editorial Fees).
 Basic proofreading is called for when the writer is in the final stages of the project and has a nearly final draft that has been self-edited.
 In the case of a project needing intermediate copyediting, the writer has a well-thought-out structure/concept and has written a first or second draft but still needs line-by-line editing and feedback.
 Developmental/intensive editing is required when a writer is the conceptual stages of the project.
 In this case, the writer has a very rough first draft and needs assistance with the basic foundations of the project, from developing a concrete structure/message (in the case of non-fiction) to building strong characters and creating a rich, impactful plot that will grab readers’ attention (in the case of fiction).
 If you want to write a book and are just starting to collect your ideas and explore publishing possibilities, see Book Coaching Services.

 If I want to work with an editor on a project from conception to finish, how do I transition between the three stages?